Koudocko/dotfiles/README.md

 ## How to Install:
 1. Move the config-install script to /usr/local/bin
-2. Set the environment variable CFGDIR to the dotfiles path
+2. Set the environment variable DOTDIR to the dotfiles path
 2. Run config-install {user}
 3. All scripts, configs, and programs in the dotfiles directory will be installed